-This post features a complete list of gluten-free spices and will help you decide which brands of spices are gluten free and which contain gluten.
-I tested several spices for hidden gluten too.
+This post features a complete list of gluten-free spices and will help you decide which brands of spices are gluten-free and which contain gluten.
+I tested several spices for hidden gluten and share the results below.
 This post contains affiliate links.
 Please see my disclosures.

-People with celiac disease and gluten sensitivities cannot eat even a crumb of gluten, a protein found in wheat, rye, barley, and sometimes oats.
+People with celiac disease, gluten intolerance, and gluten sensitivities cannot eat gluten, a protein found in wheat, rye, barley, and sometimes oats.

-This has led many people in the gluten-free community to wonder if their innocent-looking spice jars contain “crumbs” of gluten.
+This has led many people in the gluten-free community to wonder if their innocent-looking spice jars contain small bits of gluten, inadvertently causing them to eat gluten.

-The Canadian Food Inspection Agency confirmed the gluten-free community’s worst fears when it put spices to the test in 2010.
+The Canadian Food Inspection Agency confirmed the gluten-free community’s worst fears when it tested spices in 2010.

-The agency tested 268 ground single-ingredient spices and found that 63 samples (24 percent) contained “detectable levels” of gluten ranging from 5Ā ppmĀ to 20,000Ā parts per million (ppm).
+The agency tested 268 ground single-ingredient spices and found that 63 samples (24 percent) contained “detectable levels” of gluten ranging from 5 ppm to 20,000 parts per million (ppm).

 Mind you, the agency goes on to say that 62 of the samples contained a level of gluten that “would not pose a risk to a sensitive individual.”

-Regardless, this study is a cautionary tale that even innocent, single-ingredient spices may contain “detectable” levels of gluten, levels which may trigger an inflammatory cascade in someone with celiac disease or fuel the inflammatory fire in someone with gluten sensitivity.
+Regardless, this study is a cautionary tale that even innocent, single-ingredient spices may contain “detectable” levels of gluten, triggering an inflammatory cascade in someone with celiac disease or fuel the inflammatory fire in someone with gluten sensitivity.

-For a spice to be considered “gluten free,” it must contain less than 20 parts per million (ppm) of gluten per the FDA’s gluten-free labeling guidelines.
-For a product to be “certified gluten free,” It must be validated to contain less than 20 ppm of gluten by a third-partying certifying agency like the GFCO.
+For a spice to be considered “gluten-free,” it must contain less than 20 parts per million (ppm) of gluten per the FDA’s gluten-free labeling guidelines.
+For a product to be “certified gluten-free,” It must be validated to contain less than 20 ppm of gluten by a third-party certifying agency like the GFCO.

-In this article, I discuss what the leading spice brands say about gluten, as well as how several brands fared when tested for hidden gluten with my Nima Sensor, a portable gluten-detecting device.
+In this article, I discuss what each of the leading spice brands say about gluten and how several brands fared when tested for hidden gluten with my Nima Sensor, a portable gluten-detecting device that you can learn more about in my article, What You Need to Know About Nima Sensor Before You Buy – Perspective from a Celiac & Nutrition Professional.

-When testing powdery foods, such as spices, Nima recommends adding a few drops of tap water, which I did for each test.
-Please note that many people have received false positives when testing cumin and deep red spices, so take such test results with a grain of salt, no pun intended.
+Editor’s Note: When testing powdery foods, such as spices, Nima recommends adding a few drops of tap water, which I did for each test.
+Many Nima users also report receiving false positives when testing cumin and deep red spices, so take such test results with a grain of salt, no pun intended.

 Gluten-Free Spice By Brand

-I researched what the leading spice manufacturers say about gluten to help you decide whether you can trust that brand.
+I researched what the leading spice manufacturers say about gluten to help you decide whether you can trust each brand.

 As always, carefully read labels and inquire directly with individual manufacturers when a spice’s label isn’t clear.